xzxiong-1/machin-learning/README.md

 # machin-learning
-Some used or learned materials about maching learning
+Some used materials about maching learning